Let’s Prevent Joint Pain During Winter

-The cold weather coupled with cold showers can lead to increased likelihood of joint pain.
-It is important to avoid the cold water in general (like a pool) to stay away from joint pain.
+The cold weather coupled with cold showers can lead to an increased likelihood of joint pain.
+It is important to avoid cold water in general (like a pool) to stay away from joint pain.
 Use warm water for bathing.

 Hot water can assist with reducing stiffness and soothe joint pain.
-People with arthritis can use the warm water for therapy.
+People with arthritis can use warm water for therapy.

 One easy tip that will help you prevent joint pain during winter is to sunbathe.
 The morning sun from 7 a.m. to 10 a.m. has many advantages.
 It offers the body vitamin D that is essential to relieving pain in the joints.
 However, past 10 a.m. the exposure to the sun’s UV rays can lead to skin damage.